mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 suggest braver and more outstanding elements in real-life projects as well.
 I
-hope these templates will be just as useful and fun to work with - or implement further - for the designer community, as it was for me.
-I’d gladly offer these as open-source projects.
+hope these templates will be just as useful and fun to work with - or implement further - for the designer community, as it was for me to create them. offer these as open-source projects.